-It is the busiest time of the year for just about everyone.
-Presents for family and friends, parties and invitations, shopping in busy high streets, cooking big meals, planning when to go to whom and when.
+Christmas time is the busiest time of the year for just about everyone.
+Presents for family and friends.
+Organising parties and sending out invitations. shopping in busy high streets.
+Cooking big meals and planning when to go to whom and when.

 It can all be extremely nerve-racking and stressful!
 Ever thought of escaping?
 Why not take a holiday break, enjoy amazing ocean views, and plenty of sun and fun for the whole family?

 You will only miss out on the stress, not on Christmas.

 When many are dreaming of a white Christmas with the sleigh bells ringing, Father Christmas is never far behind.
 Luckily for children of all ages, he also makes it to Cape Town.
 Many of the shopping malls, especially at Cape Town’s well-known Waterfront or Canal Walk Mall will have a ‘Father Christmas stand’.
 They’ll come complete with painted reindeers and of course a splendid Christmas Tree.
 Actually, the trees are already up as are many decorations, and of course, the supermarkets are full of all manner of traditional delicacies from all over the world.

 Have your Christmas Cake and Eat it!